softdevteam/pyhyp_experiments/README.md

 $ sh build.sh
 ```

-The inspect the generated `config.py`.
+Then inspect the generated `config.py`.
 Here you can adjust (for example)
 the number of iterations at each Kalibera level and the benchmark parameters.

 Now run: